astuder/dAISy/readme.md

 A more detailed description of the project can be found in the [43oh.com forum](http://forum.43oh.com/topic/4833-potm-daisy-a-simple-ais-receiver/).

-For those that just want the finished product: I now sell an integrated version of dAISy on [Tindie](https://www.tindie.com/products/astuder/daisy-ais-receiver/).
+For those that just want the finished product: I sell the big sisters of dAISy in our [web store](https://shop.wegmatt.com).
 ![dAISy AIS Receiver](Pictures/dAISyTindie.jpg)